-As a hunter I cover a lot of ground every year.
-From the mountains of eastern Oregon in pursuit of a bull elk, to the plains and timbered draws of Oklahoma searching for an elusive white-tailed deer, I’m always on the move.
-I've even scaled rocky peaks and the rainy hillsides of south-central and southeast Alaska hunting bears and Sitka blacktail deer.
-Over the years I've carried the same pack.
-Not because it was a top of the line pack, but rather because it was bought for me by my father when I was 15.
-After 17 years carrying this pack, I guess you could say I outgrew it and it was time to pass it on.
+Every year, I cover a lot of ground as a hunter.
+I'm continuously on the go, from the mountains of eastern Oregon in search of a bull elk to the plains and timbered valleys of Oklahoma in search of an elusive white-tailed deer.
+I've even hunted bears and Sitka black-tail deer on mountainous peaks and rainy hillsides in south-central and southeast Alaska.
+I've been carrying the same pack for years.
+Not because it was a top-of-the-line pack, but because my father bought it for me when I was 15 years old.
+I guess you could say I outgrew this bag after 17 years; it was time to pass it on.